Available now: Robert Brackman Remembered, a memoir by Lois H. Constantine

 PoetryThrough the years words have come to Lois in response to intense emotions.
 Since the words come to her in the same manner as the visionary paintings, she does not change or re-write them.
 Some short examples appear in these pages.
 A book containing 36 poems along with the first thirty-six paintings is available for purchase.

 MembershipsLois is an artist member of the Salmagundi Club of New York which is the oldest professional art club in the United States.
-She is also a member of several other art organizations including the Mystic Arts Center in her hometown of Mystic, CT.
+She is also a member of several other art organizations including the Mystic Museum of Art in her hometown of Mystic, CT.

 Her work is represented in national and international collections.